punarinta/seo-friendly/doc/anatomy-of-js-static-website-generator.md

 - `gatsby` (`createPages` in `gatsby-node.js`)
 - `react-static` (`getRoutes` in `static.config.js`)
-- `react-snap` - we can require it as lib and pass array of pages to the generator function
+- `seo-friendly` - we can require it as lib and pass array of pages to the generator function

 **Cons**: